HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/update_helm_deployment.md

 -   The `your-namespace` is the namespace in which your HCL DX Compose 9.5 deployment is installed and `your-release-name` is the Helm release name you used when installing.
 -   The `-f path/to/your/custom-values.yaml` parameter must point to the `custom-values.yaml` you have updated.
--   The `path/to/hcl-dx-deployment-vX.X.X\_XXXXXXXX-XXXX.tar.gz` is the HCL DX Compose Helm Chart that you extracted in [Preparation before installing HCL DX  using Helm](../kubernetes_deployment/preparation/index.md).
+-   The `path/to/hcl-dx-deployment-vX.X.X\_XXXXXXXX-XXXX.tar.gz` is the HCL DX Compose Helm Chart that you extracted in [Preparation before installing HCL DX Compose using Helm](../kubernetes_deployment/preparation/index.md).